MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -ConnectingTimeout

 Specifies the amount of time in milliseconds allowed for the initial SSH connection to complete.
-If the connection doesn't complete within the specified time, and error is returned.
+If the connection doesn't complete within the specified time, an error is returned.

 This parameter was introduced in PowerShell 7.2